 (Note: This has been posted in its original form and no edits to the original text were made.
 Some links may have been added within the text and images have been added.
 In addition, the conclusions expressed within this initial introductory summary represent my own interpretation of what is being stated within Logan’s own writings.)

 In the post below, Logan discusses some alternative options for policing and specifically options which might arise within an Anarchist society.
-Initially, he also addresses the many issues with the current police, court, and prison systems and ways to counteract or avoid them.
+Initially, she also addresses the many issues with the current police, court, and prison systems and ways to counteract or avoid them.
 One of the most obvious and frequent questions asked of those who advocate replacing the current “justice” systems, is what would replace them and how regular people would defend themselves against criminals.

 Don’t Call the Pigs: An Informal Guide to Creating an Anarchist Justice System